Rules for the annual selection of The Best Dutch Book Designs – Revised November 2016.

 - Individual members of the judging panel may also make direct requests for the submission of one or more titles, subject to the condition that those responding to such an approach accept these rules with the exception of clause 5 section 4, which in such cases is inoperative.

 - Books submitted for consideration must be accompanied by a completed form made available in digital form.

 - The form referred to in section 1 above must be returned to the office of the Stichting together with two copies of the book concerned.

-- The proposer of a book for inclusion in the list must declare their willingness, in the event that the book in question is selected, to provide the Stichting, free of charge, with up to six copies thereof for exhibitions, media contacts and archiving.
+- The proposer of a book for inclusion in the list must declare their willingness, in the event that the book in question is selected, to provide the Stichting, free of charge, with up to seven extra copies thereof for exhibitions, media contacts and archiving.

 - A book submitted will not be actively considered for inclusion until the requisite entry fee has been paid.
 The entry fee is €75 for the first book submitted and €50 for each book submitted thereafter by the same submitter.
 These amounts are exclusive of value added tax at the prevailing rate (21% at the time of this revision).
 Final year students at colleges in the Netherlands and those who graduated from a college in the Netherlands in the preceding year are exempt from entry fees, subject to the condition that in the additional information field in the entry form they state the name of the college, the year, and the name of their supervisor.

 In the case of multivolume publications a single volume or the entire publication may be submitted and selected.
 Following the selection of a single volume the remaining volumes of the same publication cease to be eligible for selection.

 - Submission for selection is open to any book published in the calendar year preceding the year of the competition.